 8. tele gymnastics

 Entertaining gymnastic exercises keep attention levels high and relieve physical tension after hours of sitting.
 There are many exercises online, for example on YouTube, that can be done at any time, both in the office and at home.
-Moving together is also good for socializing.
-For example, ask the participants to walk around the chair, encourage the group to do simple yoga or stretching exercises for the neck and throat or have the participants express their current mood using gestures.
+Moving together is also good for socialising.
+For example, ask the participants to walk around the chair, encourage the group to do simple yoga or stretching exercises for the neck and throat or have the participants visualise their current mood using gestures.

 9. quick drawings